rika97/scaffold-eth-2/README.md

-# 🏗 Scaffold-ETH 2
+# 🏗 Rune to ERC20 Wrapper

-Test.